 From industrial site to circular innovation

-In Helsingborg, EasyMining is converting an existing industrial site into the first full-scale Ash2Phos plant in Sweden.
-The facility is located within Kemira Kemi’s industrial area, where the Ecox building is being renovated and adapted to support phosphorus recovery and resource recycling on a large scale.
+EasyMining is transforming an existing industrial site into Sweden’s first full-scale Ash2Phos plant.
+The facility, located within Kemira Kemi’s industrial area in Helsingborg, is being renovated to support large-scale phosphorus recovery and resource recycling.

 The new plant will be fitted within an existing building located within Kemira Kemi's industrial area.
 The building, which is called the "Ecox building", will be partly reconstructed and adapted for EasyMining's future process operations.
 The work includes demolition, structural modifications, new openings, adjustments to facades and roofs, building extensions, and the installation of ventilation systems.
 A new switchgear room, updated electrical installations, and a control system are also being added.